Organizational Culture Assessment questions to define your Core Culture

-Although the questions are designed to reveal particular attributes of the Core Culture, you will find that the responses are not always clear-cut.
-Often people’s responses do not directly answer the question.
+- Although the questions are designed to reveal particular attributes of the Core Culture, you will find that the responses are not always clear-cut.
+To clarify, often a person’s response does not directly answer the question.
 Be open to what the information you collect actually reveals.
-For example, a Philosophy question might yield a Priority.
-You must understand the differences between a Philosophy and a Priority so that you classify the responses in the most appropriate attribute category.
-Review the explanation of the Five Ps to ensure you understand these concepts.
-Take a few moments to understand the meanings of Purpose, Philosophy, and strategic and universal Priorities.
+Most importantly, review the explanation of the Five Ps to ensure you understand these Core Culture concepts.

-When conducting an assessment to determine the identity of your organization, your objective is to find those few values that capture the distinctive character of the company.
-Nice-to-have values that do not paint the picture of your organization’s identity should not be a part of the distinctive Philosophy.
-Your aim is to identify the fewest number of values.
-Otherwise, fragmented views will exist, and a shared view will not be attained.
+- When conducting an assessment to determine the organization’s identity, your objective is to find those few values that capture its essence.
+Nice-to-have values that do not paint the picture of your organization’s identity should not be included.
+Above all, your aim is to identify the fewest number of values.

 1. What words would you use to describe this organization?
-Give examples of each word.
+To clarify, give examples of each word.

 2. What are you most proud of at this organization?

 3. What do you love about this organization?